gtech-mulearn/IEEE-LAUNCHPAD/TEMPLATE.md

 -  I was vice chair of IEEE SB NCERC for one year and also served as an execom member for another year, i was selected as an ambassodor for IEEE PES Day 2022 and i volenteered for college technical team.
 I am active in Linkdin and Github.

-#### Highly Visible Technical Content:

--

-#### Highly Used Software Tools:

-- If you've developed software tools that are widely used by users (not just contributors), mention them.

-#### Competitive Website Profiles:

-- Share your profiles on competitive websites like Exercism, HackerRank, Kaggle, or any others you're active on.

-> In your portfolio, include the following details:
->> check out [vishakhabhayan@mulearn.md](./profiles/vishakhabhayan@mulearn.md) for an exmaple

 ---